 Container Item Number: 3202/10 from the MOA: University of British Columbia

 Small container carved from tusk.
 Container is an elongated hexagon, tall, with a crenellated rim.
 Interior narrows toward bottom, following the line of the tusk’s pulp cavity.
-On front is engraved an igloo below Inuktitut syllabics, while on the back is etched a stone lamp(?), also with syllabics.
-Both etchings are emphasized with black, while syllabics are in-painted with red.
+The front is engraved with an igloo below Inuktitut syllabics, while on the back is a stone lamp(?), also with syllabics.
+Both images are emphasized with black, while syllabics are in-painted with red.
 A channel is carved around the exterior at the bottom, to create the illusion of a base.

 Used to hold matches.
 The syllabics above the snowhouse can be transcribed as Iluviga, which is Igluvigaq meaning snow house.
 The syllabics above the lamp can be transcribed as kuli, which is qulliq meaning lamp.